Yefeng0920/replication_EcoEvo_git/README.md

 ### `data` folder

-The `data` folder includes the raw data files that were retrieved from meta-analysis papers published in different disciplines.
+The `data` folder includes three sub-folders:

+`data/main` containing raw data for reproducing the main analyses.

+`data/sensitivity` containing raw data for reproducing the sensitivity analyses.

+`data/model` containing model estimates from the `R` and `Julia` code for reproducing the figures.

 ### `Function` folder